 Amendments of Work Permit

-The government of Vietnam issued decree 140 on October 8, 2018 to revise the decrees regarding provisions regarding work permit and foreigner’s work permit exemption in Vietnam.
+The government of Vietnam issued Decree 140/2018 ND-CP on October 8, 2018, to revise the decrees regarding provisions regarding work permits and foreigner’s work permit exemption in Vietnam.
 Here are some of the important changes that you need to know:

 Plan for Foreign Labour Usage